 - 1. This document sets out Gateshead Council's pay policy in relation to the remuneration of its staff in accordance with section 38(1) of the Localism Act 2011.
 The policy reflects the Council's consideration of the Guidance issued by the Department for Communities and Local Government under Section 40 of the Act, and is subject to review and changes approved by the Council.
 The policy will be published on the Council's website as soon as reasonably practicable after approval or amendment. - 2.
-The key principles of the Council's pay policy are set out below and are effective from 1 April 2016.
+The key principles of the Council's pay policy are set out below and are effective from 1 April 2017.
 The policy includes commentary upon: - The general principles that underpin the Council's approach to its pay policy; - Definitions of the 'lowest paid employees' and 'chief officers' for the purposes of pay comparison; - The relationship between the remuneration of chief officers, average pay, and the remuneration of the lowest paid employees; and - The re-employment of former employees who left the Council with enhanced retirement and redundancy benefits. - 3.
 The policy also includes discretion for the Strategic Director, Corporate Services & Governance, in the interpretation and application of nationally agreed terms and conditions of employment to Gateshead Council employees. - 4.
 The arrangements set out within this document do not extend to those members of staff who are employed within schools, which are matters for the schools' discretion. - 5.
-The salaries quoted in the pay policy reflect the last pay award, which was implemented with effect from 1 January 2015.
-At the time of publication, National Employers have made final two- year pay offers for 2016 18 as follows: - For NJC Green Book the pay offer is 1% for scps18 and above with bottomloading for scps 6 -17.
-The trade unions are currently consulting their members on the offer. - For JNC Craft & Associated employees the pay offer for 2016 ranges from 1.65% to 6.30% depending on trade.
-For 2017 it ranges from 1.76% to 3.12%. - For JNC Chief Officers the offer is 1% for each of the years 2016 and 2017 which is still subject to agreement.
+The salaries quoted in the pay policy reflect the latest pay awards which are effective from 1 April 2017 as follows: - For NJC Green Book the pay award for 2017 is a 1% increase of salary for scps18 and above with bottom-loading for scps 6 -17. - For JNC Chief Executives and Chief Officers the pay award is a 1% increase of salary.